artikcloud/artikcloud-swift/README.md

 ```swift
 func deviceQuota(_ quota: APIDeviceQuota)
 ```
-*Called after an API is used counting towards a Device's Quota.*
+*Called after an API is used counting towards a device's quota.*
 <br><br>
 ```swift
 func tokenRefreshed(_ token: UserToken)
 ```
-*Called every time the current `UserToken` has been refreshed.
+*Called each time the current `UserToken` has been refreshed.
 Use this method to save the newly refreshed token if needed.*
 <br><br>

-### Websockets
+### WebSockets

-ARTIK Cloud's websockets are easily accesible using their respective implementations: `EventsWebsocket`, `LiveWebsocket`, and `DeviceWebsocket`.
-Once initialized use `.connect()` and `.disconnect()` to initiate or terminate their connections.
+ARTIK cloud services' WebSockets are easily accesible using their respective implementations: `EventsWebsocket`, `LiveWebsocket`, and `DeviceWebsocket`.
+Once initialized, use `.connect()` and `.disconnect()` to initiate or terminate their connections.
 You can also make use of their delegates to react to any of their connection events, messages, etc.
-_NOTE: Websocket features are not available on WatchOS at this time (missing access to CFNetwork String constants)._
+_NOTE: Websocket features are not available on watchOS at this time (missing access to CFNetwork String constants)._

 #### ArtikWebsocketDelegate (implemented by all delegates below)
 ```swift